What can I do with Custom Objects?

 - Click the New button on the ribbon and select Object.
 The Summary page displays.

 - Type a name for the object in the Name field.

 For additional information, refer to the 'Custom Objects Overview' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products..
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products..